19 Carpet Cleaning Tips You Must Know That Will Save You Thousands of Dollars and Extend Your Life!

 With most things in life, you can usually expect the price you pay to reflect the service or quality you receive.

 Carpet cleaning is no different.
-Companies offering cheaper prices may have to cut their costs by using cheap cleaning agents, untrained and uninsured technicians and unreliable inferior machinery.
+Companies offering cheaper prices may have to cut their costs by using cheap cleaning agents, uninsured technicians and unreliable inferior machinery.

 Carpet cleaning machinery can cost anywhere from $1000 to over $100,000; with many truck mounted machines costing more than most new cars.